 Are Implants a Good Alternative to Braces?

-With that said, some teeth that have been badly damaged, or are extremely crooked and badly positioned may be good candidates for replacement with dental implants—it all depends on the individual situation.
-You will need to discuss your options with an experienced dentist before making a decision.
+With that said, some teeth that have been badly damaged or are extremely crooked and badly positioned may be good candidates for replacement with dental implants—it all depends on the individual situation.
+You will need to discuss your options with an experienced dentist before deciding.

 New Implant Techniques

-Dental implants used to be a lengthy and sometimes difficult process, but new techniques and advances in technology have changed the entire process of placing a dental implant.
-Today, people who require anywhere between one tooth replaced and a full mouth of teeth replaced can come in for an appointment in the morning and leave in the afternoon with a full set of dental implants placed.
-For those that require new teeth in the top and bottom arch, a procedure similar to the All-on-4®, can also be done in just one surgical appointment with IV Sedation.
+Placing implants used to be lengthy and sometimes difficult, but new techniques and technological advances have changed the entire process of placing an implant.
+Today, people who require anywhere between one tooth replaced and a full mouth of teeth replaced can come in for an appointment in the morning and leave in the afternoon with a full set of same-day dental implants in Miami placed.